LARG SCM

-LARG Supply Chain Management attempts to put together lean, agile, resilient, and green approaches in supply chain management.
-Lean supply chain managements aims are to maintain close to zero inventories and reduce work-in-process; Agile goes for quick responses to customer inquiries and market changes while controlling costs and quality; resilience is about reacting quickly to disruptions impacting supply chain; and green refers to sustainability in supply chain through low emissions to the environment and a recycling strategy for products.
+LARG SCM is a business methodology that attempts to put together lean, agile, resilient, and green approaches in supply chain management.
+It was developed by the New University of Lisbon in Portugal.

+Lean supply chain managements aims are to maintain close to zero inventories and reduce work in process; Agile goes for quick responses to customer inquiries and market changes while controlling costs and quality; resilience is about reacting quickly to disruptions impacting supply chain; and green refers to sustainability in supply chain through low emissions to the environment and a recycling strategy for products.

 History

 The idea of LARG SCM was developed in the research unit of mechanical and industrial engineering (UNIDEMI) in the Faculty of Science and Technology at New University of Lisbon, Portugal.
 UNIDEMI is the main research center working on LARG SCM.
 UNINOVA and NECE are contributing partners.